 How To Make Spinach Mushroom Quiche:

-- First, preheat the oven to 350 degrees F and allow the frozen store-bought pie crust to come to room temperature according to the package instructions.
+- Allow the frozen store-bought pie crust to come to room temperature according to the package instructions.

-- Then, pierce the crust with a fork a few times.
+- Pierce the crust with a fork a few times, then bake for 15 minutes.

 - Whisk the eggs and ½ cup of plain Greek yogurt in a medium bowl.

-- Then, whisk in the mushrooms, spinach, and ¾ cup of cheese.
+- Whisk in the mushrooms, spinach, and ¾ cup of cheese.

 - Pour the egg mixture into the pie crust and sprinkle with the remaining cheese.

-- Next, bake the quiche in the oven for forty-five to fifty minutes.
+- Bake the quiche in the oven for forty-five to fifty minutes.

-- Finally, let the quiche cool on a wire rack for 30-45 minutes before serving.
+- Let the quiche cool on a wire rack for 30-45 minutes before serving.

 It could result from not mixing the correct amount of Greek Yogurt, which helps make the quiche creamy.
 If there is not enough yogurt, the quiche will be dry.
 If there is too much, it will not fully set.